-1. Log in to the SBC server as a root user.
-For information on default user name and password, see Appendix B: Default User Name and Password on page 73.

-2. Execute the following commands to update the IP address.
+- 1. Log in to the SBC server as a root user.
+For information on default user name and password, see Appendix B: Default User Name and Password on page 100. - 2.
+Execute the following commands to update the IP address of eth0, which is the interface that will be subsequently used to access the GUI.
+The first command clears the default IP address from eth0, and the second command assigns your intended IP address to it.